-Cash, cash equivalents and short-term securities
+Cash, cash equivalents and short-term securities FVTPL

-PVTPL Debt securities
+Debt securities FVTPL and AFS

-Equity securities

-FVTPL and AFS
+Equity securities FVTPL and AFS

-Mortgages and loans
+Mortgages and loans Loans and receivables

-Other invested assets
+Other invested assets FVTPL and AFS

-Policy loans
+Policy loans Loans and receivables

-Every Land AFS

-Every Land AFS

 Mortgages and loans include mortgages, loans and debt securities not quoted in an active market.
 Financial assets included in Other invested assets include investments in limited partnerships, segregated funds and mutual funds.
 Cash equivalents are highly liquid instruments with a term to maturity of three months or less, while short-term securities have a term to maturity exceeding three months but less than one year.
 Policy loans are fully secured by the policy values on which the loans are made.
 The accounting for each asset classification is described in the following sections.